-Cetane number 45 minimum (Industrial and agricultural use)
+Cetane number 50 minimum

-50 minimum (Vehicle use)

 Viscosity 2.5/4.5 centistokes at 40 °C

 Density 0,835/0,855 kg/litre

-Sulphur 0.5 of mass, maximum
+Sulphur 0.2% of mass, maximum

-Distillation 85 at 350 °C
+Distillation 85% at 350 °C

-Cetane number: indicates ignition performance.
+Cetane number indicates ignition performance.
 A fuel with a low cetane number can cause cold start problems and affect combustion.

-Viscosity: is the resistance to flow and engine performance can be affected if it is outside the limits.
+Viscosity is the resistance to flow and engine performance can be affected if it is outside the limits.

-Density: A lower density reduces engine power, a higher density increases engine power and exhaust smoke.
+Density A lower density reduces engine power, a higher density increases engine power and exhaust smoke.

-Sulphur: A high sulphur content (not normally found in Europe, North America or Australasia) can cause engine wear.
+Sulphur A high sulphur content (not normally found in Europe, North America or Australasia) can cause engine wear.
 Where only high sulphur fuels are available, it is necessary to use a highly alkaline lubricating oil in the engine or to renew the lubricating oil more frequently.
-Refer to the maintenance "Schedules" on page 26.
+See "Schedules" on page 22.

-Distillation: This is an indication of the mixture of different hydrocarbons in the fuel.
+Distillation This is an indication of the mixture of different hydrocarbons in the fuel.
 A high ratio of light-weight hydrocarbons can affect the combustion characteristics.